rickardlindberg/rickardlindberg.me/writing/agdpp-tdd-and-games/index.template.markdown

 the arrow.
 That it responds fast enough, that it turns with an appropriate speed, and so on.
 That part, I think, is impossible to work out with TDD since we don't know the correct answer.
 The only way to get the correct answer is to experiment.
-Try turning with different parameters set and see which ones feel better.
+Try turning with different parameters and see which ones feel better.

 We can still use TDD for the first part if we relax the assertions.
 For